AlexeyCorr/alexeycorr.dev/src/content/about/en/about.md

 title: 'I`m Alexey Koryakin, frontend developer.'
 alt: 'Alexey in a rabbit costume'
 descriptions: [
-  'I work with HTML5, CSS3, JavaScript, as well as with the Vue.js and React.js frameworks.
-I use SASS in SCSS syntax.', 'Since 2019, I`ve been part of the development team at Skillbox.ru.
-I am responsible for the development and optimization of the landing page builder, the main site on nuxt.js and the implementation of components for the design system.', 'In my free time, as a mentor at the HTML academy, I help students get acquainted with development.'
+  'I work with HTML5, CSS3, JavaScript, as well as frameworks like Vue.js and React.js.
+I also use the SASS preprocessor in SCSS syntax.', 'Since 2019, I have been part of the Skillbox.ru development team, where I am responsible for developing and optimizing the landing page builder, the main website on Nuxt.js, and implementing components for the design system.', 'In my free time, I work as a mentor at HTML Academy, helping students get acquainted with web development.'
 ]
 links: [
   {